 The best (and only) drunk food in town.
 The slices are enormous, and it’s open ’til 2 on weekends.
 Nearly impossible to believe, we know.

 Care to eat expensive eggs or a sandwich on a giant patio?
 Does it matter if it’s right off a high-traffic thoroughfare?
 Not if it’s in Menlo Park, you say?
 There are no other options?
 Exactly.

-Only worth going on Thursday, and only to scope one of the great male-to-female ratios in bar-hopping history.
+Only worth going on Thursday.
 Madera, the fancy restaurant next door, is great as long as someone with unlimited resources is covering you.

 A nice, fancy “California cuisine” restaurant that would get completely demolished if it were up in the City.
 But it’s not.

 Decent Sichuan in a pretty pleasant, modern setting.
 It may not melt your face with tingling-numbing, but it will definitely wreak havoc on your digestive system with spice.
 Prepare yourself.

 Redwood City is lucky to have an outpost of Ike’s, one of San Francisco’s great makers of sandwiches.

 Really truly wonderful Neapolitan pizza.
 Up there with the best in the Bay Area.
 The honey-sausage pie is one of our favorite combinations, anywhere.
 And the Lush gelato for dessert is ridiculous.
 Dulce de leche, forever.